solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 resource states with direction.
 Concourse itself doesn't know any details about these.
 Resources are just some external sources with state and which you can interact by using get and put operations.
 Each resource has a resource type.
-If resource is an abstraction for some project artifact, Ie. your codebase in Git at a certain point in time, then resource type is an abstraction of Git as whole.
+If resource is an abstraction for some project artifact, Ie. your codebase in Git at a certain point in time, then resource type is an abstraction of Git as a whole.
 However, from implementation point of view resource type could also be seen as an abstraction of actual implementation how your pipeline interacts with some specific resource, Ie. your Git repository.